Blog

 There are several million active businesses in Florida, and many are purchased and sold every day, consolidating industries and creating new opportunities.
 Most of these transactions begin with a letter of intent (LOI), which creates the framework of an agreement...

-Blog 1031 Exchanges for Business Sales
+Blog 1031 Exchanges For Business Sales

 Can You Use a 1031 Exchange When Selling Both Business Assets and Real Estate?